awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-instances.rst

 :methodname:`nextToken` method, then using the new request object in your next call to :methodname:`describeInstances`.

-See the :sdk-examples-java-ec2:`complete example <DescribeInstances.java>`.
+See the :sdk-examples-java-ec2:`complete example <DescribeInstances.java>` on GitHub.

 Monitoring an Instance